BOJ's Kuroda pledges prolonged stimulus but signals no immediate action

 "Job and income conditions are steadily improving, and the effect of the sales tax hike is easing as a whole.
 Both for companies and households, a positive cycle of income and expenditure remains firmly in place," he said.

-"Our policy is exerting intended effects," Kuroda added, signaling that he saw no need to expand monetary stimulus any time soon despite a slew of recent weak data.
+"Our policy is exerting intended effects," Kuroda added, signalling that he saw no need to expand monetary stimulus any time soon despite a slew of recent weak data.

 But Kuroda also stressed that the BOJ's quantitative and qualitative easing (QQE) won't be automatically terminated when the two-year deadline for meeting its price target approaches.

-"Rather, it's an outcome-based program," which means the BOJ will maintain QQE for as long as necessary to ensure inflation stays at, not just temporarily hits, 2 percent, he said.
+"Rather, it's an outcome-based programme," which means the BOJ will maintain QQE for as long as necessary to ensure inflation stays at, not just temporarily hits, 2 percent, he said.

 An intense burst of monetary and fiscal stimulus, which were the first two "arrows" of Prime Minister Shinzo Abe's strategy to end 15 years of deflation, has helped boost business sentiment by lifting share prices and weakening the yen.